Coprinus comatus (O.F. Muell.: Fr.) Pers Shaggy Mane

 Breitenbush Hot Springs 10-26-2008 © Daniel Winkler

 The blue chanterelle or sometimes also known as black chanterelle is much rarer than the Pacific chanterelle.
 In my very limited experience it is an higher altitude species often associated with spruce and true fir in the Pacific Northwest.
-It is also reported from Japan and SW China.
+I have also found it in Alaska and Colorado.
+Furthermore it is reported from Japan and SW China.
 The folds under the cap start out just as dark purple-blue as the cap, but the blue component fades and the mushrooms darkens with age and when dried.

 Newest DNA analysis indicates that the Blue chanterelle is not closely related to chanterelles, but belongs to the Thelephoraceae family, the earth fans.
 So it turns out that Yunnan's famous and highly prized edible Ganba Jun (Thelephora ganbajun) is a relative.